palantir/foundry-platform-python/docs/v1/Ontologies/QueryType.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# RID | The unique Resource Identifier (RID) of the Ontology that contains the query types.
+# OntologyRid | The unique Resource Identifier (RID) of the Ontology that contains the query types.
 To look up your Ontology RID, please use the **List ontologies** endpoint or check the **Ontology Manager**.
 ontology_rid = "ri.ontology.main.ontology.c61d9ab5-2919-4127-a0a1-ac64c0ce6367"
 # Optional[PageSize] | The desired size of the page to be returned.
 Defaults to 100.
 See [page sizes](/docs/foundry/api/general/overview/paging/#page-sizes) for details.
 page_size = None